 I’ve never quite been able to put my finger on the magnetism between me and The Legend of Sleepy Hollow, but I love it in all its forms.
-It probably started when I saw that Wishbone episode as a kid, and for some reason, mentions of the Headless Horseman always lingered in the back of my mind.
+It probably started when I saw the Wishbone episode as a kid, and for some reason, mentions of the Headless Horseman always lingered in the back of my mind.
 It must have really sparked my curiosity, because almost 20 years later, I researched to find out more about the fable, specifically this headless villain.
 Curiosity grew to a mild infatuation.
 Even my cat got dragged into the fascination.

 It was then, after research, that I stumbled upon and watched Tim Burton’s telling of the story and really fell in love with it.
 There was a time when I used to fall asleep to it every night.
 I also adore the original Washington Irving short story, and of course the old Ichabod Crane Disney cartoon.
 I watch that one a few times per autumn.
 The Sleepy Hollow series on Fox is pretty good, but they’ve gotten a little off-track from the show’s original approach.
 Tim Burton’s adaptation has always been, by far, my favorite telling of the story.